LeedsRaspJam/www/_posts/2020-06-21-eventbrite.md

   - https://www.eventbrite.co.uk/o/the-foundation-for-digital-creativity-19981872804
 ---

-To book onto an event simply visit our eventbrite page here.
-All the events are free of charge
+To book onto one of our free events, check out our Eventbrite page.